dribgib/ascendacademy5280/SETUP_GUIDE.md

 ---

 ## 3. Admin Setup
-To make yourself an admin:
+To make a user an Admin (Coach):

-1. Sign up on the site normally.
+1. Sign up the user normally on the site.
+2. Open `admin_roles.sql` in this project.
+3. Copy the content.
-2. Go to Supabase > Table Editor > `profiles`.
+4. Go to Supabase > SQL Editor and paste/run the code.
-3. Find your user row and change `role` from 'PARENT' to 'ADMIN'.
-4. Refresh the app.
+5. Refresh the application.

+**Current Configuration:**
+- Admin: `colton@tamerdesigns.com`
+- Parent: `colton.joseph@gmail.com`